VelimirMueller/VelimirMueller/README.md

 I'm a passionate (senior) software engineer with several years of experience building modern web applications with clean code, thoughtful UI/UX, and scalable backend systems.
 My focus is on crafting smooth user experiences, performant APIs, and maintainable architectures and I am a huge fan of TDD.

-I enjoy working across the stack — from intuitive Vue.js frontends to secure Flask and Quarkus backends.
+I enjoy working across the stack - from intuitive Vue.js frontends to secure Flask and Quarkus backends and game development with Rust and the Bevy Engine.
 Recently, I've been diving into AI/ML-powered apps, applying natural language processing and image classification in real-world tools.
 <details>
 ---